noriakis/software/docs/stana/03-function.md

 ## GSEA

-The gene set enrichment analysis based on the background KEGG PATHWAY information is possible if the KO abundances are used. `doGSEA` function performs `GSEA` on the gene copy number table based on the grouping variable set in the `stana` object.
+The gene set enrichment analysis based on the background KEGG PATHWAY information is possible if the KO copy numbers are used. `doGSEA` function performs `GSEA` on the gene copy number table based on the grouping variable set in the `stana` object.
 The background set is obtained by KEGG REST API.
 The `gsea` slot is filled with the function.

 ::: rmdwarning
 Note that background gene set contains the human disease category and the results should be taken care of with caution.